zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	/**
 	 * Sends data operation to the main process dispatcher.
-	 * @param string $operation The operation type code
+	 * @param string $operation The operation type code.
 	 * @param string $resourceName The name of resource that is holding a particular data that will be "shared".
 	 * @param mixed $resourceValue The value of the resource.
 	 * @return bool Returns true on success otherwise false.